gunmotelabs/Gunmote/README.md

 This repository will host the final release of Gunmote 1, including the latest fixes and improvements for the current generation of the project.

-In the coming months, I will announce the new official Gunmote website, which will become the central place for downloads, documentation, additional resources, and future project updates.
+In the coming months, I will announce the new official Gunmote website, which will become the central place for downloads, documentation, additional resources, and future Gunmote project updates and other projects.

 ---